-Besides, we want to introduce you 2 automation tools which can assist you in measuring your customer value:
+Besides, we want to introduce you to 2 automation tools that can assist you in measuring your customer value:

 Google Analytics (GA) is a tool offered by Google that helps you collect, analyze, and report on website traffic data.
 It keeps an ultimate record of almost everything that’s happening on your website—every page view, bounce, drop-off, conversion, along with every user’s traffic source, pages visited, country of origin, etc; but numbers and graphs alone can’t tell you what’s happening from the perspective of your users.

-Hotjar is an industry-leading behavior analytics and user feedback service that helps you understand the behavior of your website users and get their feedback through tools such as heatmaps, session recordings, and surveys.
-Hotjar complements the data and insights you get from traditional web analytics tools like Google Analytics.
+Hotjar is industry-leading behavior analytics and user feedback service that helps you understand the behavior of your website users and get their feedback through tools such as heatmaps, session recordings, and surveys.
+The app complements the data and insights you get from traditional web analytics tools like Google Analytics.

 How to increase customer value